AleksandarKostovic/SystemC-tutorial/README.md

 ```
 This downloads the SystemC tarball

-2. Unpac the package and make directories
+2. Unpack the package and make directories
 ```
 tar -xzf systemc-2.3.3.gz
 sudo mkdir /usr/local/systemc-2.3.3/